The Deaf Club: Reviews

-Kathy Peck, of the Contractions, remembers the Deaf Club fondly, explaining that, "The place was filthy.
+Kathy Peck, of the Contractions, remembers the Deaf Club fondly:

+"The place was filthy.
 My boots would stick to the floor.
 The deaf people would dance to the vibration of the beat.
 Daphne Hanrahan would do a radio show with Johnny Walker (BBC punk rock DJ) on the side of the stage, it seems.
 Daphne Hanrahan, manager of the Offs discovered the San Francisco Club for the Deaf in 1978, and was able to rent it on a nightly basis.
 It was great fun.
 The Deaf Club was more a like a neighborhood place, very underground, in the Mission District.
 People would give the deaf sign for a beer as the Offs, the Contractions, Middle Class, No Alternative, and the Dils played.
 People like Ginger Coyote (Punk Globe) would hang out, dance, and drink.
 The bathroom was full of graffiti.
 We'd load in, and the punk bands would always get in crazy fights, especially Brittley Black, drummer of Crime, who fell out of the upstairs window many a night.The deaf people were receptive.
-They could “hear” through the wooden floor—a simple floor, made from planks or linoleum.
+They could 'hear' through the wooden floor—a simple floor, made from planks or linoleum.
 It could catch the vibrations.
-FrankMoore from the Outrageous Beauty Pageant was there in his wheelchair that people dragged upstairs, since it was on the second floor.
-Dirk Dirksen (Mabuhay club promoter and San Francisco music icon) nurtured his career.
+Frank Moore from the Outrageous Beauty Pageant was there in his wheelchair that people dragged upstairs, since it was on the second floor.
+Dirk Dirksen (Mabuhay club promoter and San Francisco music icon) nurtured his career."

-As Bonnie Hayes from the Punts says, “The club was utterly un-controlled, which was one of the best things about it.
+Bonnie Hayes from the Punts said, "The club was utterly un-controlled, which was one of the best things about it.
 It was basically like a big, really messy party at someone's house.
-It seemed private, like an inside thing --- you would meet everybody and be in the family.”
+It seemed private, like an inside thing --- you would meet everybody and be in the family."